 - At the conclusion of your class period

 - 7:15-7:45 AM and 2:30-3:00 on Tues and Thurs (email me that you'll be stopping by)

 - Be kind.

 Time is precious.
-Those who seek to be intellectually hungry and humble, who avoid distractions, and try to learn and live by the cultural norms of room 305 as they learn them will find they have not wasted it.
+Those who seek to be intellectually hungry and humble, who avoid distractions, and who try to learn and live by the cultural norms of room 305 will find they have not wasted that gift.

 Group Norms - No one of us is smarter than all of us together.